Vital Farms Egg Recall Lawsuit | 2025 Latest Updates

 If you or a loved one experienced food poisoning, listeriosis, or other serious health complications after consuming contaminated Vital Farms eggs, you may be entitled to pursue compensation.

-At Schmidt & Clark, we are dedicated to helping individuals who have suffered due to contaminated food products.
+At Schmidt & Clark, LLP, we are dedicated to helping individuals who have suffered due to contaminated food products.
 Our experienced legal team is here to guide you through the process and fight for the compensation you deserve.

-Contact Schmidt & Clark today for a free, no-obligation consultation.
+Contact Schmidt & Clark, LLP today for a free, no-obligation consultation.

 Vital Farms Egg Recall Lawsuit Overview

-Almark Foods, Inc., a nationwide food distributor, has issued at least 3 recalls for nearly 100 hard-boiled egg products after they were linked to an outbreak of Listeria monocytogenes which has sickened at least 7 people in 5 states, including 1 person in Texas who died.
+Almark Foods, Inc., a nationwide food distributor, has issued at least 3 recalls for nearly 100 hard-boiled egg products after they were linked to an outbreak of Listeria monocytogenes.
+This outbreak has sickened at least 7 people in 5 states, including 1 person in Texas who died.
+Among the items recalled are 3 varieties of pasture-raised hard-cooked eggs sold by Vital Farms, which can be identified by a “Best If Used By” date that starts with the letter “G.”

 Latest Vital Farms Egg Recall Lawsuit Updates

-FDA Reports and Statistics on Vital Farms Egg Recall
+FDA Reports and Statistics

 The FDA has reported significant food safety concerns related to egg products: